-Limassol's castle, which houses the Cyprus' Medieval Museum, was built in the 14th Century on the site of an earlier Byzantine castle.
+Limassol's castle, which houses Cyprus' Medieval Museum, was built in the 14th century on a Byzantine castle site.
 The ground floor contains armorial bearings, tombstones and paintings, which came from Nicosia and the church of Pygra.
-The second floor holds pottery, jewelry and more importantly, displays a full suit of amour and weaponry.
-The floor above leads to the battlements and from the raised square at the very top of the castle, some scenic views of Limassol can be enjoyed.
-Furthermore, images of Cypriot Byzantine churches and models of sculptures from the Santa Sophia cathedral in occupied Nicosia are displayed in the basement of the Cyprus Medieval Museum.
+The second floor displays pottery, jewellery, a full suite of amour and weaponry.
+The museum's basement displays images of Cypriot Byzantine churches and sculptures from the Santa Sophia cathedral in occupied Nicosia.

 Address: Near the Old Port, Limassol Castle, Cyprus

-The museum exhibits stuffed animals, birds and reptiles.
+Located inside the Limassol Zoo, the museum exhibits stuffed animals, birds and reptiles.
 It is an educational centre that offers lectures on the relevant subjects.
-The museum also provides the opportunity to watch films on wild life and nature.
-This museum is located inside the Limassol Zoo
+The museum also provides the opportunity to watch films on wildlife and nature.

-The best place on the island for those people, who are interested in sea sponges.
-This small but fascinating exhibition center located in the old port area of Limassol offers a wide collection of sea sponges and some of them are available on sale.
+Best place to learn all about sea sponges.
+This small but fascinating exhibition centre located in the old port area of Limassol offers a vast collection of sea sponges, and some of them are available on sale.

 It is said that Cyprus has a history of over 5,000 years of making exquisite wine.
-Cyprus is one of the first wine producing countries that has retained its own wine making process.
-Therefore, the Wine Museum is worth visiting in Limassol.
-It is situated on the old Limassol - Paphos road and can be easily reached by bus from Limassol's central marketplace.
+It is one of the first wine-producing countries that has retained its own wine-making process.
+Therefore, the Wine Museum is worth visiting in Limassol, situated on the old Limassol - Paphos road and can be easily reached by bus from Limassol's central marketplace.

 Address: 42 Paphou Street, CY-4630 Erimi, Limassol, Cyprus

-This is the ideal place to discover the last two centuries of Cyprus' folk art.
-The museum has been well preserved and it offers very interesting artefacts that depicts the whole story of folk art in Limassol and the rest of Cyprus.
+The museum is an ideal place to discover Cyprus' folk art.
 Established in 1985, with six rooms containing an average of 500 objects, the museum houses some of the most remarkable hand-made exhibits, including tapestry, embroidery, wooden chests, waistcoats, men's jackets, necklaces, a variety of light clothes, country tools, national and traditional costumes.
 Due to its excellent preservation and superb portrayal of Cypriot heritage, in 1989, it won the Europa Nostra Award.

-The Park, located by the sea-front, features a series of public sculptures created during three international events from 1999 to 2001.
-The sculptures vary from medium to large and many of their artists come from an international background.
-These include Victor Bonato from Germany, Sadia Bahat from Israel, and Ahmet El-Stoahy from Egypt.
-Cypriot artists such as Maria Kyprianou, Kyriakos Kallis and Helene Black from Limassol have also made their impact at the park.
+The Sculpture Park located by the sea-front, features a series of public sculptures created during three international events from 1999 to 2001.
+The sculptures of different sizes include Victor Bonato from Germany, Sadia Bahat from Israel, Ahmet El-Stoahy from Egypt etc. Cypriot artists such as Maria Kyprianou, Kyriakos Kallis and Helene Black from Limassol have also impacted the park.

-The museum of Olive Oil is situated on a hill just outside the village of Anogyra, midway between the motorways from Limassol to Paphos city.
-It is an informative exhibition where one can learn a great deal about the history of olive oil and even observe how it is made.
-A gift shop is also available at the museum, where high grade extra virgin oil and other related souvenirs can be purchased.
+The museum is situated on a hill just outside the village of Anogyra, midway between the motorways from Limassol to Paphos city.
+It is an informative exhibition where one can learn about the history of olive oil and even observe how it is made.
+A gift shop at the museum sells high-grade extra virgin oil and other related souvenirs.

-The Limassol municipal art gallery displays paintings done by some of the most talented and renowned artists from Cyprus such as Takis Fragoudes, Nikos Nikolaides, Loukia Nikolaidou and Spiros Dimitriades among others.
+The Limassol Municipal Art Gallery displays paintings by some of Cyprus's most talented and renowned artists such as Takis Fragoudes, Nikos Nikolaides, Loukia Nikolaidou and Spiros Dimitriades.
 These works are displayed in the old building while the new ground halls exhibit works of upcoming Cypriot artists.